DavidAnson/vscode-markdownlint/README.md

 }
 ```

-Locations have the following precedence (in decreasing order):
+Rule locations have the following precedence (in decreasing order):

+* `.markdownlint.json` file in the same directory
+* `.markdownlint.json` file in a parent directory
 * `.markdownlint.json` file in the root of the project
 * Visual Studio Code user/workspace settings
-* Default configuration (above)
+* Default configuration (see above)

-Changes saved to any of these files take effect immediately.
-(Extended files are not monitored.)
+Changes saved to any of these locations take effect immediately.
+Files referenced via `extends` are not monitored for changes.
+Only the last two locations above apply to files outside the project.

 See [markdownlint's options.config section](https://github.com/DavidAnson/markdownlint#optionsconfig) for more information about rule configuration.